CLAT Exam Pattern 2026 - Paper Format, Weightage, Marks Distribution, Section-wise Marks

-CLAT 2025 Exam Pattern: The Consortium of National Law Universities (NLU) has prescribed the CLAT 2025 exam pattern for UG and PG programmes on its official website - consortiumofnlus.ac.in.
-With few days left for the entrance exam, it is very important that candidates are thoroughly aware about the CLAT paper pattern 2025.
-The CLAT exam pattern 2025 provides important details about the exam such as the type of questions, total number of questions, CLAT marks distribution, mode of exam, duration etc. In the CLAT paper pattern 2025, there are a total of 120 multiple-choice questions spread over five sections.
-The CLAT subjects weightage is not spread uniformly across the five sections.
-The CLAT PG exam also comprises 120 objective-type questions.
-CLAT 2025 will be conducted as per the CLAT new pattern introduced last year.
+CLAT 2026 Exam Pattern: The Consortium of National Law Universities (NLU) prescribed the CLAT 2026 exam pattern for UG and PG programmes on its official website - consortiumofnlus.ac.in.
+Candidates must be thoroughly aware of the CLAT paper pattern 2026.
+The CLAT exam pattern 2026 will provide important details about the exam, such as the type of questions, total number of questions, CLAT exam marks distribution, mode of exam, duration etc. In the CLAT paper pattern 2026, there will be a total of 120 multiple-choice questions spread over five sections.
+The CLAT subjects weightage will not spread uniformly across the five sections.
+The CLAT PG exam comprises 120 objective-type questions.
+Until the authority announces any changes in the CLAT 2026 pattern, it will remain consistent with the previous year's CLAT format.

 This Story also Contains

-The Common Law Admission Test is conducted for admissions at 24 participating NLUs and 60+ affiliated law schools into the 5-year LLB programme.
-CLAT 2025 will be conducted on December 1, 2024 in offline, pen and paper-based mode.
-In the CLAT new pattern, the total number of questions has been reduced to 120 instead of 150.
-Read the complete article to get complete details of the exam pattern of CLAT 2025, section-wise marks, CLAT exam format, and other important details.
+The Common Law Admission Test is conducted for admissions at 26 participating NLUs and 60+ affiliated law schools into the 5-year LLB programme.
+CLAT 2026 will be conducted on December 7, 2025 in offline mode, pen and paper-based mode.
+Read the complete article to get complete details of the exam pattern of CLAT 2026, CLAT section-wise marks, CLAT exam format, and other important details.

 Here are some important points related to the CLAT paper pattern:

-• There are a total of five subjects in CLAT 2025 - English Language, General Knowledge & Current Affairs including General Knowledge, Legal Reasoning, Logical Reasoning and Quantitative Techniques.
+• There are a total of five subjects in CLAT 2026 - English Language, General Knowledge & Current Affairs, including General Knowledge, Legal Reasoning, Logical Reasoning and Quantitative Techniques.

 CategoryDetails